 According to a study that was commissioned by SPH Magazines, and who interviewed affluent Chinese women expats of between 30 – 50 years old, with annual income of more than USD250,000 and net worth of at least USD1 million, these affluent women in Singapore mostly maintain low profiles and do not mix with the other elite socialites in Singapore mainly due to their language barrier and preference to stick to an all-Chinese speaking environment.
 While they have no problems integrating into the mainstream society, they prefer to create their own groups and gatherings in private clubs.
 What’s needed are people they trust to ease them into the local space.

-The affluent Chinese tend to want to differentiate themselves through more refined lifestyles and knowledge of luxury, and a genuine appreciation for quality goods, not only in terms of product craftsmanship but also brand equity.
+The affluent Chinese expat community in Singapore tend to want to differentiate themselves through more refined lifestyles and knowledge of luxury, and a genuine appreciation for quality goods, not only in terms of product craftsmanship but also brand equity.
 They tend to stick to classic luxury brands such as Chanel and Louis Vuitton, but the younger ones are more willing to choose newer brands to reflect their personal style.
 According to the SPH report, most of them research for luxury items, especially on their brand story and heritage, and consult the salespersons before a purchase.

 How Do You Target These Mainland Expats?